Kosovo women's national football team: Debut in World Cup and Euro qualifications

 Kosovo began to make their debut in the 2019 FIFA Women's World Cup qualification, where Kosovo was drawn with Albania, Greece and Malta.
 The Kosovars despite the efforts failed to qualify and finished last in the group with three losses.

 After failing to qualify for the 2019 FIFA Women's World Cup, Kosovo participated in the UEFA Women's Euro 2021 qualifying, together with Estonia, Russia, Slovenia, Turkey and 2019 World Cup runners-up finisher Netherlands, the Kosovars created their first big surprise, defeating Turkey in a 2–0 home win, which was also the team's first-ever competitive win, victory which increased the enthusiasm which unfortunately did not last long and after the positive results began to experience a decline which resulted in disqualification.

 Team image

 Nicknames

-The Kosovo women's national football team has been known or nicknamed as the "Dardanet (Dardanians)".
+The Kosovo women's national football team has been known or nicknamed as the "Dardanet (Dardanets)".